pmangalapally/github.io/assets/projects/projects.md

   6) Ability to customize scanner/file watcher run time for individual routes.
   7) Regular expressions are used for file name search expressions (file mask).
 The background of the onboarding tool was batch jobs and manual interventions resulted in missing SLAs and sometimes assumed file was delivered to agencies.

+**Application unification:**
+  1) Individual LOB's HIPAA/SNIP level validation (so-called compliance) applications are unified into a single application/batch job.
+IBM's Special Processing Engine product is used to validate HIPAA validations.
+A unified job is implemented to scan for multiple LOBs X12 files using a configuration table.
+This approach reduced the onboarding of new vendors/LOBs, and the decommissioning of existing vendors/LOBs.
+At least 1000 hours (planning, development, testing, implementation) invested in implementing LOB-specific bath jobs in the past.
+Duplication was a pain for maintenance since the same change was required in multiple places.

+  2) Response split process unifications: 277U, 835, proprietary, NCPDP HTML/999, EXT Rejects, etc. Vendor-specific response delivery for Encounters response received from Medicaid/Medicare Encounters processing agencies.

+  3) Data pipelines for EEM's Appian workflow system: Developed data pipelines to bring errors (rejected encounters) & scrubs (drops due to validation failures) from multiple source systems to a single system for building a workflow system for the error remediation process.

 **Vendors/Subcontractors:**
   **Vision:** Avesis, DavisVision Premier & VSP.